Texas vs California - a comparison

 Guadalupe peak is the highest natural point in Texas.
 The peak has an elevation of 8,751 feet (2,667 meters).
 Mount Whitney is the highest natural point in California.
 Mount Whitney has an elevation of 14,494 ft (4,418 meters).

-Texas has the second largest GDP among all states in the US.
+Texas has the second-highest GDP among all states in the US.
 California has the highest GDP in the US.

 Border length with Mexico